VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 You want to test `behavior2` which depends on the `behavior1`.
 I always had doubts if I should verify `behavior1` in `test2`.
 Kent Beck says that `test2` can be simple and confident that `behavior1` works if we already have `test1`.

+Should I run a new test if I know it will fail?
+Yes, always!
+You save yourself from errors in the test.
+If a red test becomes green after implementation - it tests what you want.

+Test your test by hardcoding behavior for a scenario you're testing.